Multi-level testing system.

 When the job is done – wash off the remaining color.
 Here we go – finished 🙂

-Using Dry Moly Lube for engraving (marking) stainless steel using the Endurance 10W Diode Laser by Florian Kelsch
+Using Dry Moly Lube for etching stainless steel using the Endurance 10W Diode Laser by Florian Kelsch

 Using Dry Moly Lube for engraving (marking) stainless steel using the Endurance 10W Diode Laser